bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 </figure>

-Which can rewritten to produce $q$.
+Which can be shuffled around to produce $q$.

 <figure class="wide">